Alejandro Mayorga: 2017–18: Debut season and CONCACAF Champions League title

+2018–19: Loan to Necaxa

 In June 2018, he joined Necaxa on loan for the 2018 Apertura.

+2019–20: Loan to UNAM

 In December 2019, he joined Club Universidad Nacional on loan for 2020.
 On 12 January 2020, he made his debut against C.F.
 Pachuca in a 2–1 win.
 On 30 August, he scored his first goal with the team against Club Tijuana in a 3–0 victory.
-Following an impressive Guardianes 2020 performance in which Pumas U.N.A.M. managed to reach the championship final, Mayorga returned to Guadalajara.
+Following an impressive Guardianes 2020 performance, in which Pumas U.N.A.M. managed to reach the championship final, Mayorga returned to Guadalajara.

+2021–22: Loan to Cruz Azul

+On 5 January 2022, Mayorga joined Cruz Azul on an one-year loan, with an option to join the club permanently.
+He returned to Guadalajara at the end on his loan.
+In April 2023, he reached 100 games played with Chivas.

+Return to Necaxa

+On 10 January 2024, Mayorga permanently joined Necaxa.

 International career

 Youth

 Mayorga was called up by Marco Antonio Ruiz for the 2017 CONCACAF U-20 Championship.

 Mayorga started in all of the national team's matches in the 2017 FIFA U-20 World Cup in South Korea.

 Mayorga participated at the 2020 CONCACAF Olympic Qualifying Championship, appearing in four matches, where Mexico won the competition.

 Senior

 Mayorga and Edson Álvarez were given the opportunity by Juan Carlos Osorio to be supporting practice squad players with the senior national team that participated at the 2017 Confederations Cup.
 At the conclusion of the tournament, he got his first call up to the senior national side in the preliminary list for the subsequent Gold Cup, all before his Liga MX debut.
 He eventually made it to the official 23-man list.